joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/deepening.md

 We are going to actually encode and messages, and learn a few bits of the math behind how public/private key cryptography actually works.

 The private and public keys in asymmetric cryptography - be that PGP, TLS certificates, or other places you'll find it - are numbers.
 Very -- very large numbers.
-And specifically, they are numbers with some very weird inter-connections, based on prime numbers (numbers like 11, but unlike 25, which can only be evenly divided by themselves and the number 1) and a calculation called "modular" arithmetic.
+And specifically, they are numbers with some very weird inter-connections, based on prime numbers (numbers which can only be evenly divided by themselves and the number 1, like 11, but unlike 25) multiplication, and a calculation called "modular" arithmetic.

 To do this by hand, we are going to use very small numbers.
 In real life applications, these are numbers with **hundreds** or even **thousands** of digits. (you can explore this with a few tools like pgpdump https://github.com/kazu-yamamoto/pgpdump !)